dhee-b06/matlab-codes-for-cmc/README.md

 9. Develop MATLAB code for PDE:Liebmann's method.
 10. Develop Aspen Plus simulation/ MS Excel package to optimize a chemical process involving PDE.

-if this gains popularity, I will attempt other faculties' questions for cmc
+if this repo gains popularity, I will attempt other faculties' questions for CMC.